lowlighter/metrics/README.md

 Metrics is built to be easily customizable.
 Fork this repository, switch used action from `lowlighter/metrics@latest` to your fork and start coding!

+See [ARCHITECTURE.md](/ARCHITECTURE.md) for more informations about how code is structured.

 To report a bug fill an [issue](https://github.com/lowlighter/metrics/issues) describing it.
 To suggest new features or requesting help to setup metrics, check out [discussions](https://github.com/lowlighter/metrics/discussions).
+You can also take a look at issues labeled with [help wanted](https://github.com/lowlighter/metrics/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).

 If you want to contribute, submit a [pull request](https://github.com/lowlighter/metrics/pulls).
-Be sure to read [CONTRIBUTING.md](CONTRIBUTING.md) for more information about this.
+Be sure to read [CONTRIBUTING.md](/CONTRIBUTING.md) for more information about this.

-If you don't know where to start, you can also take a look at issues labeled with [help wanted](https://github.com/lowlighter/metrics/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).

 ## 📜 License

 ```
 MIT License
-Copyright (c) 2020-2021 lowlighter
+Copyright (c) 2020-present lowlighter
 ```

 ![License details](https://github.com/lowlighter/lowlighter/blob/master/metrics.licenses.svg)

+See full license in [LICENSE.md](/LICENSE.md)

 ![Sponsors](https://github.com/lowlighter/lowlighter/blob/master/metrics.sponsors.svg)